 4. The Millionaire Next Door by Dr. Thomas J. Stanley and Dr. William D. Danko

 The best way to learn how to be rich?
 Study the rich!

 That’s the idea behind The Millionaire Next Door, which draws upon the work of two doctors who studied the lives and financial philosophies of the wealthy.

 5. Stocks for the Long Run by Jeremy Siegel

-This one frequently appears in “best investment books” lists — and for good reason.
+This one frequently appears in best investment books lists and for a good reason.
 Since its publication, the Siegel book has become known as the buy and hold bible, touting the overall benefits of long-term passive investments in equities.